sdarby713/MarsWebPage/README.md

 # MarsWebPage

-The project here was to build a generalized web page about Mars scaped and pulled together from other web pages.
+The project here was to build a generalized web page about Mars scraped and pulled together from other web pages.

 Each element required a slightly different procedure.
 The Mars News blurb simply used Beautiful Soup to pull an article_teaser_body from mars.nasa.gov/news.